mooreryan/TenderIsTheByte/collections/_posts/2021-05-07-computational-lab-notebooks.md

 with the actual files and changes.

-That works pretty well, but you still run in to the issue of having to remeber what you ran, copy and paste it correctly into the commit message, blah blah blah.
+That works pretty well, but you still run in to the issue of having to remember what you ran, copy and paste it correctly into the commit message, blah blah blah.
 In other words, it's still a bit of a pain.
-While you get the added benefits of git logs and history tracking, you have to do a lot of repetative, annoying stuff to get things to work.
+While you get the added benefits of git logs and history tracking, you have to do a lot of repetitive, annoying stuff to get things to work.
 So, of course, I wrote a little program to help automate some of the tedious stuff!